“Flora's work features great modernist design and eye-catchingly expressive

 Kangaroo for Christmas, Flora's fifth kiddie book (1962), has been reprinted in hardcover by Enchanted Lion Books.
 (Buy here at Amazon.com.)
 Last year Enchanted Lion reprinted Flora's The Day The Cow Sneezed (1957).
 Enchanted Lion will expand their reprint series of Flora's long-out-of-print children's literature in 2012 with Leopold, The See-Through Crumbpicker (1961).

-UPDATE: The Leopold reprint has been delayed until 2013.
+UPDATE: The Leopold reprint has been postponed indefinitely.

 posted: August 3, 2011

 Launched: a limited-edition (25) fine art print of Flora's iconic 1954 RCA Victor album cover Inside Sauter-Finegan.
 Long regarded as one of the artist's LP masterpieces, Inside Sauter-Finegan created a sensation when it graced record shop bins in mid-century.
 Many Floraphiles have purchased and framed worn LP copies without even listening to the music in the grooves.
 The cover is a little mesmerizing.

 Released: a limited edition (25) fine art print of an unpublished and previously uncirculated 1970s Flora pen & ink depicting an exotic pageant of critters cruising the streets of the Connecticut village he called home for over 50 years.
 The figures reflect the whimsical style commonly found in Flora's children's books of the period.

 Launched: Bell Island at Night, a limited-edition (30) fine art print of a 1968 Flora tempera.
 Bell Island is a quaint Connecticut boating enclave on Long Island Sound where Flora lived from the mid-1940s until his death in 1998.
 His brushstrokes evoke a playful nocturnal portrait of neighborhood and neighbors.